kyxap1/starred/README.md

 ## Python

+- [ps_mem](https://github.com/pixelb/ps_mem) - A utility to accurately report the in core memory usage for a program
 - [playbook](https://github.com/bonovoxly/playbook) - A collection of Ansible playbooks, roles, and ansible-container playbooks.
 - [sovereign](https://github.com/sovereign/sovereign) - A set of Ansible playbooks to build and maintain your own private cloud: email, calendar, contacts, file sync, IRC bouncer, VPN, and more.
 - [debops-playbooks](https://github.com/debops/debops-playbooks) - Ansible playbooks used by DebOps project